Mico27/gbs-ContinuousScenePlugin/README.md

 ### Remove Continuous Scene

-**`EVENT_REMOVE_CONTINUOUS_SCENE`**

-Removes the registered neighbour for a given direction at runtime.
-Use this to dynamically block a connection — for example, to prevent crossing into a scene that has not yet been unlocked in the game.
+Removes the neighbour in a given direction while the game runs.
+Use it to block a route the player has not unlocked yet, or to close a bridge after a story event.

 | Field | Description |
 |-------|-------------|